-On December 12, 2022, the Orono City Council approved the 2023 Budget and Fee Schedule.
-The Fee Schedule included increases in the City’s utility rates.
-The rate increases are as follows: 2% to tiered Water rates, 2% to Sewer, 2% to Stormwater, and 4% to Recycling.
+On November 27, 2023 the City Council approved the 2024 Utility Fee Schedule.
+The rate increases are as follows: 2% to tiered Water rates, 2% to Sewer, 2% to Storm Water, and 4% to Recycling.
 These increases are needed for a variety of reasons which includes the implementation of best practices and the City’s goal to be able to fund infrastructure needs through utility rates rather than through special assessments and borrowing.

 The creation of a long-term rate structure is as follows:

 Since City property taxes do not fund utility services, those costs must be recovered through monthly utility fees to residential and commercial properties within the City.
 The 2021 rate adjustments are based on a rate study analysis to ensure that each utility customer pays their proportionate share of the costs to provide services.

 In addition to the above factors, each utility has other pressures on rates:

 Water.
 The water fund has historically been operating at a loss.
 Because depreciation is a non-cash expenditure, the fund has had a positive operating cash flow since 2009.
 In previous years, the operating loss has been covered by the revenue received from antenna leases on the water towers.
 The revenue from the antenna leases has been moved out of the Water budget since 2018 and this revenue decrease has been recovered through water rates.